ArjunSarihyan/Data-Analytics/Superstore Sales Analysis & Data Visualization/README.md

-# My Superstore Sales Analysis & Data Visualization Project
+# Superstore Sales Analysis & Data Visualization Project
 I analyzed a real-world Superstore dataset to gain insights and solve business problems.
 The dataset provided information about sales in a Superstore, allowing me to evaluate the data, identify patterns, and extract meaningful insights.
 Throughout the project, I performed data pre-processing to ensure data quality, handled null values, removed duplicates, transformed data types, and validated the data for further analysis.

 ## Key Objectives